Password-Classified/easyNeuron/README.md

 > ***Matrix***

-Classmethod for matrix functions such as dot products and transposing.
+Classmethod for matrix operations such as dot products and transposing.

 >>*dot(list_1, list_2)*
  - `list_1` and `list_2` = 2 lists to find the dot product between.